 Students continue to develop their language skills by discussing a variety of cultural topics and themes in the German-speaking world.
 The focus of the course is on expanding vocabulary, reviewing major grammar topics, developing effective reading strategies, improving listening comprehension, and working on writing skills.
 Work in small groups increases each student's opportunity to speak in German and provides for greater feedback and individual help.

-(CA-AS) 3 credits.
-Prerequisite: GERST 1230, or LPG score of 56-64, or SAT II score of 590-680 or placement by examination.
+3 credits.
+Prerequisite: GERST 1230, or LPG score of 56-64, or SAT II score of 590-680, or placement by examination.
 Satisfies Option 1.
 A content-based language course on the intermediate level.

-Students examine important aspects of present-day German culture while expanding and strengthening their reading, writing and speaking skills in German.
+Students examine important aspects of present-day German culture while expanding and strengthening their reading, writing, and speaking skills in German.
 Materials for each topic are selected from a variety of sources (fiction, newspapers, magazines, and the Internet).
 Units address a variety of topics including studying at a German university, modern literature, Germany online, and Germany at the turn of the century.
-Oral and written work, individual and group presentations emphasize accurate and idiomatic expression in German.
-Successful completion of the course enables students to continue with more advanced courses in language, literature and culture.
+Oral and written work and individual and group presentations emphasize accurate and idiomatic expression in German.
+Successful completion of the course enables students to continue with more advanced courses in language, literature, and culture.

 This course aims at sharpening your awareness of personal and cultural subjectivity by examining texts in a variety of media against the backdrop of cultural, political, and historical contexts.
 We will focus on improving your oral and written expression of idiomatic German by giving attention to more sophisticated aspects of using enriched vocabulary in a variety of conversational contexts and written genres.
 Materials will include readings in contemporary prose, newscasts, research at the Johnson Art Museum, and interviews with native speakers on a topic of contemporary cultural relevance.